Rezouce/katas/README.md

 ### Part Three: DRY Fusion

 Take the two programs written previously and factor out as much common code as possible, leaving you with two smaller programs and some kind of shared functionality.

+## 99 Bottles of beer

+Write a function sing that returns the lyrics for the song [99 Bottles of Beer](https://en.wikipedia.org/wiki/99_Bottles_of_Beer) as a an array.